jasoben/jasonbennett.work/content/homepage/services.md

 Due to my training as an educator, I would say my greatest strength as a coder is I write C# code that is intelligible and instructive to my future self / others.

----

-Want to learn more about my services?

-Check out [this page](services) I created.
-It carries a lot more details...